connervieira/Assassin/CONFIGURATION.md

     - Drone alerts are Assassin's system for detector drone aircraft, speed cameras, and other autonomous wireless threats.
     - This setting has the following sub-values for configuration:
         - `enabled` toggles the entire drone detection system on and off.
-        - `save_detect_hazards` determines whether or not Assassin will save the drone hazards it detects to a local file for later analysis.
+        - `save_detected_hazards` determines whether or not Assassin will save the drone hazards it detects to a local file for later analysis.
+        - `save_detected_devices` determines whether or not Assassin will save the all radio devices it detects to a local file for later analysis.
         - `monitoring_device` determines the wireless device that Assassin will attempt to use to run wireless network analysis.
         - `monitoring_mode` determines whether Assassin will attempt to automatically setup wireless monitoring, or prompt the user to manually start it.
 Due to permissions, it's extremely common for automatic starting to fail, so manual is recommended for most situations.
             - This setting can only be set to "manual" or "automatic"